thomassuedbroecker/galaxium-travels-mcp-compose-watsonx-orchestrate/1-galaxium_setup.md

 # Set up the example `Galaxium Travels Infrastructure`

->We will work with the `cloned repository` in the folder `example-application-infrastructure`.
+>We will work with the `cloned repository for the Galaxium Travels Infrastructure` in the folder `example-application-infrastructure`.

 ### Step 1: Open the first terminal session.